wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 2.9.12 =
 - Fixed an issue where the blogname tag was not available in the affiliate email if Send Notification to Admin is disabled.
+- Fixed a PHP 8 warning in the MessageHelper.php file.

 = 2.9.11 =
 - Added a filter for the Export to CSV option.